My Teachers

 Black and white portrait of a man wearing glasses, a suit, and a tie, with neatly combed hair, smiling slightly.

 Vincent who died in 2014 was a dear friend for close to 30 years and far and away the most widely read person I’ve ever met.
-He was a Rosedale Red Tory whose uncle was Vincent Massey, our first Canadian-born Governor General, but related through his mother to George Grant, author of Lament for a Nation.
-Lament was the 1960s polemic in what Grant foresaw our inevitable integration with the “will to power” of the American Empire.
+He was a Rosedale Red Tory whose uncle was Vincent Massey, our first Canadian-born Governor General, but related through his mother to George Grant, author of Lament for a Nation, the 1960s polemic in what Grant foresaw our inevitable integration with the “will to power” of the American Empire.

 I first met Vincent through my first job as a Historical Interpreter and 19th century footman at The Grange, a historic house in Toronto and the original home of the Art Gallery of Toronto later the Art Gallery of Ontario.
 When I became Executive Director of the Ontario Museum Association (OMA) he spoke at several museum conferences.
 But I am most indebted to him to his contribution to the Ontario Heritage Policy Review.